Skip to main content

 Parameters:

-• model_id (str) - The model ID to create
+• model_id (str) - The model ID for the model to create

 Example: